Frequently Asked Questions

 Why do I need to bring my own API key?

 GitVelocity uses your Anthropic API key to analyze PR diffs.
-We exclusively use Anthropic models because we think they produce the best scoring results.
-Your key is encrypted at rest and can only be decrypted at runtime when a score is being generated -- we never see it in the clear.
-This bring-your-own-key model is also what keeps GitVelocity free: since you cover the AI inference cost directly, we do not need to charge for the product.
+We only use Anthropic models because they produce the best scoring results in our testing.
+Your key is encrypted at rest and only decrypted at runtime when a score is being generated -- we never see it in the clear.
+Bring-your-own-key is also what keeps GitVelocity free: you cover the AI inference cost directly, so we do not need to charge for the product.

 Do you store our source code?